Crowdsourcing health research: A new chance for patients and tech people

 On the other hand, if you are a programmer, designer, writer, marketing expert, health professional, journalist, investor or if you think you could help us grow MyAIguide in any way: feel free to get in touch with the author of this article (at: email@example.com).

-MyAIguide is guided by very high ethical standards, and is build from the bottom-up by passionate people, not by a giant company.
+MyAIguide is guided by very high ethical standards, and is build from the bottom-up by passionate people.
 Even though MyAIguide is only looking at chronic pain issues at the time of this writing, the aim is to study a lot more diseases in the near future.

 : The official information provided by the FDA regarding traditional clinical trials: https://www.fda.gov/drugs/resourcesforyou/consumers/ucm143531.htm